99x/architecture.99x.io/docs/architecture-evaluation/evaluation-overview.md

   - Requirement decision relationship
 - Agility of the architecture
 - Risks identified and potential migitation
-- Code and Database Health
 - Security and Privacy
+- Code
+  - Quality
+  - Performance
+- Database
+  - Design
+  - Performance

 ### When?
 Based on our experience, a TDD can come in handly in a few situations, namely :